jcelerier/jcelerier.name/_posts/2021-07-19-Reflection.md

 Of course, the above list is not an indictment on the code quality of those various projects: they simply all do as well as they can considering the limitations of the language.

-We will show how reflection allows to improve on that.
+We will show how reflection allows to improve on that, and in particular get down to N+M pieces of code to write instead of NxM.

 ### Problem statement
 Basically: there's a ton of environments which define ad-hoc protocols or object systems.
 Can we find a way to make a C++ definition which: